jojozhuang/course-player-xamarin/README.md

 # Course Player Mobile
-An iOS app for playing course, built with Xamarin in C#.
+An iOS app for playing course recordings, built with Xamarin in C#.

 # Function
 This app is used to play course recordings.